-Preparation for admission to an accredited anesthesia assistant program requires a bachelor’s degree with courses typical of a premedical curriculum.
+Before you apply, you’d need to have a bachelor’s degree with courses typical of a premedical curriculum.
 Prerequisites for admission include undergraduate coursework in biology, biochemistry, chemistry, organic chemistry, mathematics, physics and English.
 A GPA greater than 3.0 on 4.0 scale is expected.

 Graduates of AA programs are members of an exclusive group.
-Combined, all the US programs graduated only 119 new anesthesia assistants in 2009.
+Combined, all the US programs graduate roughly 120+ students per year.
 Programs report a stellar 100% pass rate on the certifying exam administered by the National Commission for Certification of Anesthesiologist Assistant.

 Being an AA requires a dedication to lifelong learning.
 AAs must complete 40 hours of continuing medical education credits every two years to maintain certification.
 In addition, every six years you must successfully pass the Examination for Continued Demonstration of Qualifications administered by the National Board of Medical Examiners.